HDrizzle/stack_machine/version_2/hardware_docs/gpram.md

 The `Prog read disable` signal makse sure that the `Instruction load possible` signal to the main sequencer is only updated on the +edge of the clock.

+The `Pre-adder latch CLK` outputs for "TX (Read / Read ++addr)" and "RX (Write / Write ++addr)" will be OR'ed together then put through an edge detector so as not to interfere with the shorter sequences whenever there is a 2-CLK-cycle instruction cycle.

+Seperate A and B pre adder latch clocks are used when loading from the bus so the other latch doesn't clock data from the post adder latch.

 ### TX (Read / Read ++addr)

 ```